Typhoon Noul (2015)

-Typhoon Noul ([no.ul]), known in the Philippines as Typhoon Dodong, was a relatively small but powerful tropical cyclone that affected several areas but caused minor damage.
+Typhoon Noul ([no.ul]), known in the Philippines as Super Typhoon Dodong, was a relatively small but powerful tropical cyclone that affected several areas but caused minor damage in early-May 2015.
 The sixth named storm and third typhoon of the annual typhoon season, Noul formed as a tropical depression over the eastern Caroline Islands on May 2, 2015.
 It moved generally to the west and west-northwest, gradually intensifying into a tropical storm and later typhoon.
 On May 9, Noul began rapid deepening as it developed a well-defined eye.
 Early the next day, the Japan Meteorological Agency (JMA) estimated peak 10 minute sustained winds of 205 km/h, while the American-based Joint Typhoon Warning Center (JTWC) estimated peak 1 minute winds of 260 km/h, equivalent to Category 5 on the Saffir–Simpson hurricane wind scale.
 Noul struck northeastern Luzon in the Philippines at that intensity and greatly weakened.
 After passing east of Taiwan, the typhoon accelerated to the northeast and weakened due to unfavorable conditions.
 On May 12, Noul became extratropical south of Japan, and the remnants continued to the northeast for several days, dissipating on May 16.